HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Unfortunately, this is only likely to last for a few weeks at best.

 A lot of the common Halstead boiler faults we come across are not quick fixes.
 The majority end up costs £150-300 to repair.
-For those with older boiler its certainly worth considering getting a get prices for a new boiler here.
+For those with older boiler its certainly worth considering getting a get the best prices for a new boiler from Heatable.

 The efficiency of newer boilers will save you hundreds of pounds every year.